emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI and player are good, site feels modern. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists and continue watching, but you can't sync them across devices. ⚠️
+1. Site has watch lists and continue watching, but you can't sync them across devices. ⚠️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks okay but buffers sometimes on mobile. ⚠️